uraimo/DS18B20.swift/README.md

 ## Hardware Details

 The sensor can be powered using 3.3V and the signal pin will need a pull-up resistor of 4.7KΩ connected to the same voltage.

+The 1-Wire port on the RaspberryPi needs to be enabled via `raspi-config` before you can use it (restart required), and enabling 1-Wire you'll lose the ability to use the pin as a standard GPIO.

 ## Usage